Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 • Highest share of renewable energy production in CEE

-• More than 25% of population is Russian-speaking
+• More than 25% of the population is Russian-speaking

 • One of the most wanted FDI destinations in Europe

-• Exports contribute to nearly a third of GDP
+• Exports contribute to nearly a third of the GDP

 • Corruption and low birth rate are major challenges to economic vitality